Kiwinov/ai-fraud-detection/README.md

 # Convolve: TensileTensors
-All data and code created for the Inter-IIT Convolve competition by the team TensileTensors.
+This repository contains the code and documentation corresponding to the team TensileTensors' submission to the Inter-IIT Convolve competition.

 ## About
 The objective of the hackathon was to identify anomalies (fraudsters) from a collection of transaction history data of different consumer bank customers.
 Each row corresponded to a bank account with columns describing the details regarding the account such as the list of all transactions, demography, etc.

 We finally achieved an accuracy 99.535% and an F1 score of 0.886 in identifying fraudsters after using several models such as RandomForests, SVM, Bagging, CATBoost and XGBoost.

-## Contents

-1. `PS.docx` contains the problem statement
-2. `final_data.csv` contains the predicted data for the hackathon
-3. `Convolve_TensileTensors.pdf` is the final report in a Latex document
-4. `TensileTensors.ipynb` contains all the code

 ## Team
-1. Samarth K J (Lead)
+1. Samarth K J (Team Lead)
 2. Atmadip Goswami
 3. Manish Nayak
 4. Mahandeep Parida